Last updated on: 7/6/2018 9:31:39 AM PST

 General Reference (not clearly pro or con)

-Douglas Goff, PhD, Professor of Food Science at the University of Guelph, stated on his "Dairy Science and Technology Education Series" website (accessed on Mar.
-5, 2007):
+Douglas Goff, PhD, Professor of Food Science at the University of Guelph, stated on his "Dairy Science and Technology Education Series" website (accessed on July 5, 2018):

 The Washington Dairy Products Commission lists the different types of milk consumed by humans throughout the world, including information about each type of milk, in the article "Milk From Cows and Other Animals," available at the organization's website (accessed Mar.
 5, 2007):